IanWhitney/kafka_brownbag/README.md

 ## Schemas

 So far we've sent strings and JSON in to Kafka, an in many cases this works well.
 But not always!
-Let's look at some drawbacks.
+Let's look at some pitfalls.

 For this demo, we're going to create a new topic.
 We want this topic to contain student names.
 Each message will have a key -- the student's emplid -- and their preferred name.